husarion/tf03_driver/README.md

 ### Published topics

 Driver publishes sensor measurements on topic according to pattern: `/{node_name}/sensor/{sensor_frame}` with message type `sensor_msgs::Range`.
-Node will create as many publishers as sesors defined in parameters.
+Node will create as many publishers as sensors defined in parameters.
 In serial mode, frame name is set to `tf03_sensor`.